-Each deduction and credit has specific requirements, so be sure to double-check your eligibility.
+Each deduction and credit has specific requirements and can change from year to year, so be sure to double-check your eligibility with your financial advisor.
 Fun fact: You can claim a full year’s worth of tax benefits even if your child is born on December 31.

 It’s always a good idea to start saving for your child’s future as early as possible – open a First Step Kids Savings Account right here at First Financial!** There’s just a $5 minimum to open the account and no fees, PLUS they’ll earn dividends on balances over $100.
 Stop by any branch location and we’ll help you get started!

 *Representatives are registered, securities are sold, and investment advisory services offered through CUNA Brokerage Services, Inc. (CBSI), member FINRA/SIPC, a registered broker/dealer and investment advisor, 2000 Heritage Way, Waverly, Iowa 50677, toll-free 800-369-2862.
 Non-deposit investment and insurance products are not federally insured, involve investment risk, may lose value and are not obligations of or guaranteed by the financial institution.
 CBSI is under contract with the financial institution, through the financial services program, to make securities available to members.
 CUNA Brokerage Services, Inc., is a registered broker/dealer in all fifty states of the United States of America.